 There is a large railway network in Pakistan that connects Karachi, Lahore, Rawalpindi, Quetta, Peshawar, Multan, Hyderabad and many small cities between them.
 There are too many ticket options for different budgets.
 You can prefer a sleeper, business class or economy class ticket.

-Most Pakistani do not use taxis between cities with bus routes, but you can rent a private taxi for travel to a particular destination.
+Taxis are a popular way to go around the city however most Pakistanis do not use taxis between cities with bus routes, but you can rent a private taxi for travel to a particular destination.

 You can use Express Shuttle, Taxi, Minivan or Coach.
 Taxis, vans and buses take passengers directly to the nearest point to their destination in Pakistan.

 The best way to get to know Pakistan's culture and traditions is to go to the country's most famous cities and landmarks.
 You can take a closer look at the 6 most important cities of the country and get preliminary information before make your trip plan.